bounswe/bounswe2020group4/practice-app/documentation.md

 ### Book Suggestions

-Makes a search api call to the Goodreads API with a book name given by the user, gets the first book's ID in the search results and all relevant info on the book using the ID.
+Makes a search api call to the Goodreads API with a book name given by the user, gets the first book's ID in the search results and gathers all relevant info on the book by using the ID.
 Returns a list of similar books from the query result.

 **Endpoint:** `/suggestBook` \
 **Method:** `GET` \